aosabook/500lines/sampler/README.md

 likely to deal).
 Almost every type of sampling you might encounter falls under one of these two categories; the differences only have to do with what distributions you are sampling from.
-The general structure of the code--independent of those distributions--remains the same.
+The general structure of the code---independent of those distributions---remains the same.